LeviFiction/PSPImageRecovery/README.md

 * Pillow

 ## Installation
 Currently it's not really an installed library or full program.
 Simply put it into an environment with Pillow installed.
-You'll also need to edit the file name in the beginning of the script.
-Next version should use commandline parameters.